docker-science/docker-science.github.io/index.md

 ├── notebook                          <- This directory sotres the ipynb files saved in Jupyter Notebook.
 ├── requirements.txt                  <- Libraries needed to run experiments.
 The library listed in this file │                                        are installed in the Docker container.
-└── scripts                           <- Users add the script files to generate model files or run evaluation.
+├── scripts                           <- Users add the script files to generate model files or run evaluation.
+└── tests                             <- tests directory stores test codes and the fixture files.
 ```

 ## Work in each step (experiments, code simplification, and deployment)